Apprenticeship Photographer jobs

 Your training will happen in two parts - a 15 week Defence Visual Communicator Specialist (DVCS) (Foundation) course, followed by your first assignment to consolidate your basic skills, followed by a further 5 week DVCS (Practitioner) course.

-You will be taught all aspects of still and moving imagery, where the training received will give you all the skills required to perform as a Visual Communicator within the RAF/MOD environment.
+You will be taught all aspects of still and moving imagery, gaining all the core skills required to perform effectively as a Photographer within the RAF/MOD environment.

 First tour